00jacs/sveltekit-ultrafast/src/routes/analytics/docs.md

 The `/analytics` route shows how you can track custom events with `gtag` and Google Analytics.

 But the super basic setup will still allow you to track page views on each of your pages which is also going to be super useful.

+## Alternative - Plausible analytics

+This example route shows a custom Google Analytics event, but on the [docs] (https://sveltekit-ultrafast.com/docs/features/analytics) page you can find a guide on how to set up Plausbile Analytics as well (which is recommended for privacy & cookie reasons).
+It's also simpler to set up.